pulumi/examples/aws-ts-vpc-with-ecs-fargate-py/vpc-crosswalk-ts/README.md

 This example uses [Pulumi CrossWalk for AWS](https://www.pulumi.com/docs/guides/crosswalk/aws/#pulumi-crosswalk-for-aws) for deploying your own vpc using crosswalk [VPC](https://www.pulumi.com/docs/guides/crosswalk/aws/vpc/).
 The VPC is built in `typescript`

 ### Why would you do this?
-An example showing that you can easily infrastructure written in a different language than the one you are used to.
+An example showing that you can easily integrate infrastructure from another Pulumi application written in a different language than the one you are used to.

 ## Prerequisites